-9.3 Affordability of basic electricity services
+Affordability of basic electricity services

 For WEO-2020, a new analysis was conducted on the impact of the Covid-19 pandemic on the affordability of basic electricity services for households in Africa and Developing Asia.
-Using poverty data from Lakner et al. (2020), as well as country electricity prices, we analysed the extent to which Covid-19 induced poverty could bring about energy poverty if households become unable to afford basic electricity services.
+This analysis has been updated for the WEO-2021, where also pre-pandemic as well cooking LPG affordability have been estimated.
+Using poverty data from Lakner et al. (2021), as well as country electricity and LPG prices, we analysed the extent to which poverty and the impact of Covid-19 could bring about energy affordability if households are unable to afford basic electricity services.